dabbeg/dotfiles/README.md

 `./makeSymLinks.sh`

+## Maintenance
+To pull all latest changes from this repository and the latest changes of submodules or getting new submodules that have been added in this repository simply do:
+`git submodule update --init --recursive`

 ## How to manage what dotfiles are used
 Simply open the script in an editor and add the filename in the files list in line 11.